Slide 1

 Information for organisations

-If you like to refer a service user to us, please request a referral form at clinic@doctorsoftheworld.org.uk.
+If you would like to refer someone to us, please request a referral form at clinic@doctorsoftheworld.org.uk.

 Referrals we can accept: